sushant10/HQ_Bot/README.md

 ## Usage

 Make sure all packages above are installed.
 For android phones use [Vysor][link-vysor] and for iOS use quicktime player. **The code expects the phone to be on the left side of the screen.** If you want to change the screenshot co-ordinates change the values inside the ImageGrab in the `screen_grab()` function.
+To use the script :

 ```bash
 $ git clone https://github.com/sushant10/HQ_Bot